© Pam Walatka

 See also our other sites

-January is the best month to prune roses and fruit trees.
+Winter is a good time to prune roses and fruit trees.

 You can do this.
 It is fun.

 - Clippers, hand-size tool used to cut small branches and stems.

 - Loppers, long-handled clippers that enable you to reach higher, and cut bigger limbs.

 - Hand pruning saw (not shown).
 Handle just long enough to grasp.

 Curved blade with big teeth.
 Look for the word Pruning on the lable.

 - Ladder, for fruit trees.
 Be careful; make sure your ladder is always sitting solidly, not wobbly.

 - Pole saw, for fruit trees.
 Optional.